Indenting as a Method of Studying Scripture

 Some Final Helps

 Using this technique, it is useful to think about how we are organizing these minimal-word phrases.
-Base phrases are at the left, and details are added as we proceed to the right.
-One of the great things about this, is that we can isolate loaded sentences into simpler sentences and slowly add more and more details until we build back up to the original sentence.
-If a sentence becomes overwhelmingly complex, our outline provides an excellent means of finding the core of the sentence.
-We can find simpler sentences by tracing a single path from the left to some particular location to the right.
+Base phrases are at the left, and details are added to the right.
+Knowing this, we can consider simpler sentences to discover main points.
+These simpler sentences can be formed by tracing a single path from the left to some particular location to the right.

 Here’s an example, where I am trying to get the main point of this first sentence:

-{From} Paul, set apart for the gospel concerning his Son, Jesus Christ our Lord.
+Paul, set apart for the gospel of God concerning his Son, Jesus Christ our Lord.

 To see how this sentence was formed, look at our diagram, and trace the path from the base phrase, Paul, to the end right-most detail of our Lord.
 We followed this one path, and skipped everything else: